Tailor-make your trip in Singapore

 3. Gardens by the Bay

-Covering a square kilometre, this incredible horticultural showcase has a variety of plant species from all over the world.
+Covering a square kilometer, this incredible horticultural showcase has a variety of plant species from all over the world.

 4. Asian Civilisations Museum